Removing Stains From Clothes

-If you're a mom like me who takes care of laundry for your family members, then you may be faced with the same concerns as I am about removing stains on clothes.
-I have five children, and I find all sorts of stains on their clothes—ball-pen ink stains, lead pencil stains, juice stains, chocolate stains, etc. I've used some quick fixes, like using baby wipes or cotton with alcohol to remove the ball-pen ink stains, or simply washing the milk chocolate stains with cold water and a little rubbing.
+If you're a mom who takes care of laundry for your family members, then you may be faced with the same concerns as I am about removing stains on clothes.
+I have five children, and I find all sorts of stains on their clothes—ball-pen ink stains, lead pencil stains, juice stains, chocolate stains, etc. I've learned some quick fixes for these types of things.

 Being able to keep clothes in wearable condition for a longer time helps reduce clothing costs, thus contributing to frugal living.
-In this artile, I would like to focus on tips on how to remove stains in clothes.
-I hope this will be helpful to you as the information I put into this is also an eye-opener for me.
+In this article, I'll share tips on how to remove stains in clothes.
+I hope this will be as helpful to you as it is to me!

 - Check the laundry for clothes with stains before washing.
 Most need pre-treatment or specific action to remove the stain (see below).

-- Be sure to separate the white from the colored clothes to avoid color bleeding to stain the whites.
-Separate the lightly soiled from the heavily soiled clothes, too, to avoid the small particles of soil to be redeposited on cleaner clothes.
+- Be sure to separate the whites from the colored clothes to avoid color bleeding, which will stain the whites.
+Separate the lightly soiled from the heavily soiled clothes, too, to avoid the small particles of soil being redeposited on cleaner clothes.

 - Remove stains immediately if possible because then they are easier to remove.

 - Do not dryer dry or iron clothes with stain because the heat can set the stain into the fiber making it more difficult to remove, if not impossible.

 - To avoid making the stain worse or damaging the fabric, avoid rubbing the fabric excessively.
 Also, don't use dark-colored cloth in rubbing the stain.

 - Test stain removers and bleaches first on a seam or hidden area of the fabric to make sure that it will not further damage or affect the color of the fabric.